-A doctorate in education can help you prepare for school administrative roles, among other career paths.
-Learn more about this degree and whether it might be a good fit for you.
+Earning your doctorate in education can prepare you for school administrative and leadership roles, among other careers.
+Learn more about this advanced degree and what you can do with it.

-An EdD is a practitioner-focused terminal degree you can earn after completing a master’s degree, such as a Master of Education (MEd).
+An EdD is a terminal degree in education you can earn after completing a master’s degree, such as a Master of Education (MEd).
 It’s primarily designed for those pursuing careers in educational leadership.

 EdD programs offer a variety of concentrations depending on the area of education you’re interested in learning more about, including educational leadership, educational technology, and curriculum and instruction.

 For example, if your goal is to work as a school principal, you will likely pursue a doctorate in educational leadership.
-Alternatively, you may opt for a concentration in urban education if your plans include working in a city school.
+Alternatively, you may opt for a concentration in multicultural education if your plans include working in a city school setting.

 The following list includes some typical concentrations for an EdD program: